LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It would depend on your team's beliefs and programming language.
 If you have a team like TigerBeetle that's enthusiastic about using NASA's power of 10 that's great.
 If your team just wants to get the web app pushed maybe not.
+If the team is just yourself making a little personal project it would depend on what constraints you have or want to have.
+I'm not saying that you must implement these rules because you have read them; more so use these rules when you can.

 If you want to see NASA's interpretation and where they got their rules I recommend you read the sources.
-The NASA power of 10 doc that most people see is a good document, but it doesn't provide the more niche details as the JPL C Standard and MISRA C documents.
+The NASA power of 10 doc that most people see is a good document, but it doesn't provide the more specific details as the JPL C Standard and MISRA C documents.
-I would heavily suggest you read the documents in sources as it provides insight into NASA's expectations and reasonings.
+I would heavily suggest you read the documents in sources as it provides insight into NASA's expectations and reasoning.

 ## Note For Other Languages